 BOOKS

-The first essay in this book-a look at Edmund's first novel, Forgetting Elena-is mine.
+The first essay here, a look at Edmund's first novel, Forgetting Elena, is mine.

 Crashing Cathedrals: Edmund White by the Book